mathigon/textbooks/probability/content.md

 {.monty-reveal} _{span.monty-option}Looks like you made the right choice.
 Congratulations, you just won a beautiful new sports car!_
-_{span.monty-option.hidden} Sorry – it seems like time time you only won a goat.
+_{span.monty-option.hidden} Sorry – it seems like this time you only won a goat.
 But don’t worry, you can play again!_

     p.text-center.monty-reveal: button.btn.reset Replay game